 More importantly, you should also feel the telltale breeze that means you’ve successfully set your ceiling fan direction for cooling.
 If you can’t feel anything yet, try increasing the fan’s speed.

-Yes, the ceiling fan direction for winter is clockwise.
+The correct ceiling fan direction for winter is clockwise.
 When set at a low speed, your ceiling fan draws cool air up and forces warm air down.
 Redistributing warm air that collects near the ceiling helps make your room feel warmer and keeps you from needing to use more energy to raise the temperature.

 To make sure your ceiling fan direction is right for warming, stand under the ceiling fan and look up.
 You should see the blades rotating in the direction the hands of a clock move: starting at top right, moving down and back up the left side to the top again.
 The speed should be set to low.
 You shouldn’t feel a breeze coming down.

 If you don’t have the ability to change your ceiling fan direction from the floor, you’ll need to climb up and change the blade rotation by hand.
 This may bring up some questions such as which way to turn the ceiling fan switch, up or down in summer.
 The following steps can help you.

 Steps to take when switching the direction of your ceiling fan by hand: